Women’s Health Luncheon

-Help us continue the women's health prevention momentum, by making a contribution to Mount Sinai's Women's Health campaign.
-Thank you, and a special thanks to our donors and attendees of the 2013 Women's Health Day of Learning and Luncheon.
+Please help us continue the women's health prevention momentum, by making a contribution to the Mount Sinai's Women's Health campaign.
+Thank you, and a special thanks to our donors and attendees of the 2015 Women's Health Day of Learning and Luncheon.

 Alan B. Copperman, MD discusses the four decades of the female reproductive lifespan.
 He will focus on fertility preservation options, optimizing “natural” conception, and how new technologies can treat infertility increasing the chance of having a healthy baby.
 He will follow the conversation with a discussion of the menopausal transition.
 Listen to the discussion

 Louis R. DePalo, MD, FACCP, Raja M. Flores, MD, Claudia I. Henschke, MD, and Gwen S. Skloot, MD will discuss lung cancer in women, including current screening methodologies, medical treatment options and surgical oncology.
 Listen to the discussion

 Jane Martin, PhD, Judith Neugroschl, MD, Mary Sano, PhD, and Margaret C. Sewell, PhD will explain what memory is, how it works, long term versus short term memory, defining memory loss with normal aging, factors affecting memory, and tips to improve your memory.
 Listen to the discussion